the-turing-way/the-turing-way/book/website/reproducible-research/make/make-examples.md

 ```

 You will also need a working version of ``pdflatex`` and, of course, ``make``.
-For installation instructions for Make, see [the installation instructions
+For installation instructions for Make, see
-below](#installing-make).
+{ref}`rr-make-resources-installing`.

 ### Makefile no. 1 (The Basics)